exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - How to Win Friends and Influence People.
 Dale Carnegie
 - **One Up On Wall Street: How To Use What You Already Know To Make Money In The Market.
 Peter Lynch**
 - **The Dhandho Investor: The Low - Risk Value Method to High Returns.
 Mohnish Pabrai**
+- **Influence: The Psychology of Persuasion.
+Robert B Cialdini PhD**

 ### 2019